+(B) A marked up copy of the previous permit indicating minor changes along with an explanation for each requested change.

+(b) The owner or operator must submit an application for renewal of the existing permit by no later than:

+(A) 30 days prior to the expiration date of a Basic ACDP;

+(B) 120 days prior to the expiration date of a Simple ACDP; or

+(C) 180 days prior to the expiration date of a Standard ACDP.

+(c) DEQ must receive an application for reassignment to General ACDPs and attachments within 30 days prior to expiration of the General ACDPs or attachment.

-(b) A marked up copy of the previous permit indicating minor changes along with an explanation for each requested change.(3) Permit Modifications.
-For Simple and Standard ACDP modifications, the applicant must provided the information in section (1) relevant to the requested changes to the permit and a list of any new requirements applicable to those changes.(4) Any owner or operator who fails to submit any relevant facts or who has submitted incorrect information in a permit application must, upon becoming aware of such failure or incorrect submittal, promptly submit such supplementary facts or corrected information.
+(3) Permit Modifications.
+For Simple and Standard ACDP modifications, the applicant must provide the information in section (1) relevant to the requested changes to the permit and a list of any new requirements applicable to those changes.
+When preparing an application, the applicant should also consider the timelines provided in subsection (2)(b), as well as OAR 340-224-0030, permit applications subject to NSR, to allow DEQ adequate time to process the application and issue a permit before it is needed.

+(4) Any owner or operator who fails to submit any relevant facts or who has submitted incorrect information in a permit application must, upon becoming aware of such failure or incorrect submittal, promptly submit such supplementary facts or corrected information.
-(5) The department must receive the application at least 60 days before a permit or modified permit is needed.

-(6) The application must be completed in full and signed by the applicant or the applicant's legally authorized representative.
+(5) The application must be completed in full and signed by the applicant or the applicant's legally authorized representative.

-(7) Two copies of the application are required, unless otherwise requested by the Department.
-At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by the Department.
+(6) Two copies of the application are required, unless otherwise requested by DEQ.
+At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by DEQ.

-(8) A copy of NSR permit applications and supplemental information must also be submitted directly to the EPA.
+(7) A copy of permit applications subject to Major NSR under OAR 340 division 224, including all supplemental and supporting information, must also be submitted directly to the EPA.

-(9) The name of the applicant must be the legal name of the facility or the owner's agent or the lessee responsible for the operation and maintenance of the facility.
+(8) The name of the applicant must be the legal name of the facility or the owner's agent or the lessee responsible for the operation and maintenance of the facility.
 The legal name must be registered with the Secretary of State Corporations Division.

-(10) All applications must include the appropriate fees as specified in Table 2 in OAR 340-216-8020.
+(9) All applications must include the appropriate fees as specified in OAR 340-216-8020.

-(11) Applications that are obviously incomplete, unsigned, improperly signed, or lacking the required exhibits or fees will be rejected by the Department and returned to the applicant for completion.
+(10) Applications that are obviously incomplete, unsigned, improperly signed, or lacking the required exhibits or fees will be rejected by DEQ and returned to the applicant for completion.

-(12) Within 15 days after receiving the application, the Department will preliminarily review the application to determine the adequacy of the information submitted:
+(11) Within 15 days after receiving the application, DEQ will preliminarily review the application to determine the adequacy of the information submitted:

-(a) If the Department determines that additional information is needed, the Department will promptly ask the applicant for the needed information.
+(a) If DEQ determines that additional information is needed, DEQ will promptly ask the applicant for the needed information.
 The application will not be considered complete for processing until the requested information is received.
 The application will be considered withdrawn if the applicant fails to submit the requested information within 90 days of the request;

-(b) If, in the opinion of the Department, additional measures are necessary to gather facts regarding the application, the Department will notify the applicant that such measures will be instituted along with the timetable and procedures to be followed.
+(b) If, in the opinion of DEQ, additional measures are necessary to gather facts regarding the application, DEQ will notify the applicant that such measures will be instituted along with the timetable and procedures to be followed.
 The application will not be considered complete for processing until the necessary additional fact-finding measures are completed.
-When the information in the application is deemed adequate for processing, the Department will so notify the applicant .
+When the information in the application is deemed adequate for processing, DEQ will so notify the applicant .